br3y1n/meli-challenge/README.md

 # Requirements

-Before starting, ensure you meet one of the following paths to run the application (Note: It's worth noting that both environments are in development mode.
-As a result, there may be some initial delay when navigating between pages for the first time, as Next.js builds each page individually in real-time.):
+Before starting, ensure you meet one of the following paths to run the application:

-## Option 1: Using Docker (Recommended)
+## Option 1: Using Docker (Recommended - Prod)

 1. Ensure Docker is installed on your system.
 If you don't have Docker, you can download and install it from the following link: [Docker](https://www.docker.com/get-started).